 However, minor changes, such as moving them to a new line, requiring only one or two extra hours of work a day, or changing their work location in the same facility, likely would not constitute a change in the contract of hire, and they would not be eligible for unemployment benefits.

-The definition of “substantial” is fact-specific and is determined on a case-by-case basis.
+The definition of “substantial” is situation-specific and is determined on a case-by-case basis.

 What if I disagree with the decision made about an employee’s eligibility for benefits?